CosmWasm/docs-deprecated/docs/intro/composition.md

 #### Checking types of remote contracts

+When using Custom types, you will have to add some custom helpers along with the types to make them useful.
+You cannot extend the `Querier` interface as with `query_balance` (TODO: document), but you can add a method to the `CustomQuery` that takes a querier and does all required parsing.

 This does bring up another issue, if I nicely wrap a remote contract address in the `NameService` type, but the actual contract supports the ERC20 interface... it will fail on the first usage.
 Ideally we would have a way to detect this on `init`, when setting the address of the remote contract.